 In this post I want to share my thoughts on how my investment has held up over the last 24 months, as well as share a few of the pros/cons of going with a paint protection film in the first place.
 I've had a bunch of folks reach out to me with questions about my experience, so I'll do my best to summarize everything below.

 TL;DR: Would I spend the money on the XPEL film again?
-Yes, in a heartbeat.
-And here’s a few reasons why:
+Absolutely yes!
+And here's a few reasons why:

 As I mentioned in my initial impressions post back in 2017, I was well aware of the "issues" with Subaru paint before I purchased the car.
 Chalk it up to modern, eco-friendly, water-based paints, or blame Subaru for just not putting enough on in the first place; the short of it is that Subaru paint is notorious for chipping and wearing much easier than competitor's paint.
 In the last few years, I've taken a touch up pen to at least three separate body panels to repair some decent sized chips.
 While none of these have been on the hood or front bumper (thanks to the XPEL), they have been noticeable and located in a variety of strange places - the gas cap, the driver's side roof pillar, the driver's side a-pillar, and an area of the rear bumper underneath the trunk lid.